ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Middleware-and-Dapp-Project-Ideas.rst

 `max-flow <https://en.wikipedia.org/wiki/Maximum_flow_problem>`__.

-A useful project would be to create an implementation of such a system on Ethereum, and create a dapp by which anyone can register an identity, and register trust scores for other identities.
+A useful project would be to create an implementation of such a system on Ethereum, and create a ÐApp by which anyone can register an identity, and register trust scores for other identities.
 Then, create a decentralized cloud computing service by which anyone can query "provide a proof, consisting of a list of trust paths, showing the Advogato trust